 Aura Interior Paint: Our Experience & Review

-If you want an exceptional interior house paint offering outstanding performance in nearly every way, Benjamin Moore Aura is almost insurmountable.
+Benjamin Moore Aura is almost insurmountable if you want exceptional interior house paint offering outstanding performance in nearly every way.
 If you read nothing else within this article, consider when we say, “there is no other interior paint like Aura.”

 Yes, this is a bold statement.
 And our evaluation of BM Aura doesn’t guarantee that it’s the interior paint you should purchase.
 Although, there are several reasons this premium paint is an overachiever.
 But there are also a few minor drawbacks to consider that we will cover later.